leotrimhumolli/CSS2019/README.md

 ```bash
 jupyter notebook
 ```
-After this Jupyter Notebook will be accessible by ```bash http://localhost:8888. ``` and run the files [crawlerNominatedForDeletion.ipynb], [crawlerPersons.ipynb] and finally [plots.ipynb] to see the data analysis made for this research.
+After this Jupyter Notebook will be accessible by ``` http://localhost:8888. ``` and run the files [crawlerNominatedForDeletion.ipynb], [crawlerPersons.ipynb] and finally [plots.ipynb] to see the data analysis made for this research.

 ## Project description